 Flying-fox roost management permits

-Local governments wishing to either conduct non-code compliant activities within an UFFMA or manage a roost outside of an UFFMA are required to obtain a flying-fox roost management permit (FFRMP) from the department.
+Local governments wishing to either conduct activities within an UFFMA that are not compliant with a code of practice, or manage a roost outside of an UFFMA, are required to obtain a flying-fox roost management permit (FFRMP) from the department.
 Individuals may also apply for a FFRMP.

 Operating outside of the code of practice, or outside of an UFFMA without a FFRMP is not authorised and may have legal consequences.
 For example, actions could breach sections of the Nature Conservation Act 1992 or the Animal Care and Protection Act 2001 as well as the Commonwealth’s Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 Authorised management under the Code of practice—Ecologically sustainable management of flying-fox roosts requires that the department be notified at least two business days prior to commencing any management actions.
 The purpose of notification is to enable the department to know the type and extent of authorised flying-fox roost management actions being undertaken across Queensland.